geurto/dev/README.md

 # Personal Nix configuration
 This is a self-contained development environment that can be run on any Linux machine.
-You only need to have nix installed, and nixGL set-up.

 ## Dependencies
 First install nix: